BY: T. Franklin Murphy | December 2018 (edited February 15, 2022)

 Critical self-judgments create an unfriendly environment for growth.
-Under harsh conditions the self-begins to conceal reality to protect the soul.
+Under the harsh conditions of punishing imperfections we deceive ourselves to protect the ego.

 By recognizing emotional relics, we can challenge the harsh judgments, soothing the discomfort from the yoke of weighty expectations, and embrace the shameful self.
 We can soften judgments with purposeful reminders of the natural fallibility and imperfectness of human existence.
 By redirecting thoughts, we don’t extinguish embedded emotions bubbling to the surface from childhood programming, but we do lesson their impact with these healthy soothing practices.

 "We can soften judgments with purposeful reminders of the natural fallibility and imperfectness of human existence."